-“The growing number of TPPs who are having their licenses withdrawn, often at short notice, is creating an urgent need for banks to have a tool to check TPP licence status in real time and keep unauthorized providers from accessing customer accounts.
-That’s exactly what Mastercard Open Banking Protect is designed to do – to give banks confidence when providing data to or enabling a payment for a third party,” says Jim Wadsworth, senior vice president for open banking at Mastercard.
+“The growing number of TPPs who are having their licenses withdrawn, often at short notice, is creating an urgent need for banks to have a tool to check TPP licence status in real time and keep unauthorized providers from accessing customer accounts – to give banks confidence when providing data to or enabling a payment for a third party,” says Jim Wadsworth, senior vice president for open banking at Mastercard.

 Headlines at 31 March 2022: